Katsuya Nomura: Personal life

-While married to his first wife from 1960, Nomura started having an affair with Sachiyo in 1971, cohabited in 1972. became pregnant and gave birth to future NPB player Katsunori Nomura in 1973.
-Nomura remarried Sachiyo after divorced the first wife in 1978.
+While married to his first wife from 1960, Nomura started dating Sachiyo in 1971 and cohabiting in 1972.
+Soon she became pregnant and gave birth to future NPB player Katsunori Nomura in 1973.
+Nomura eventually remarried her after he divorced his first wife in 1978.
 The two remained married until her death in 2017 at age 85.
-Note that, The first wife died of Subarachnoid hemorrhage in 1982.
+His first wife died of Subarachnoid hemorrhage in 1982.
 Sports agents Kenny and Don Nomura, Sachiyo's children from her previous marriage, are Nomura's step-children.
-His granddaughter, Saya Nomura is an employee with the Los Angeles Angels of Anaheim.
 Nomura died of heart failure on February 11, 2020, at age 84.